 - In 1996, a diver was conducting gauge readings when he reported that there was low air pressure via telecommunications to the surface.
 A leak was later determined to exist where the hose connected to the worker’s helmet.
 The worker died as a result of this accident.
 Failure to properly maintain equipment is one of the most common reason why workers are injured or killed.

-- In 1999, welding slag from work on a Pennzoil oil rig created a small fire while workers were placing fitting on a small gas supply line.
+- In 1999, welding slag from work on a Pennzoil oil rig created a small fire while workers were placing fittings on a small gas supply line.
 While the fire began in the morning, the fire was not extinguished until night time.
 A large number of fires and explosions occur on oil rigs each year because workers do not use equipment that is suitable for the job.

-Why Oil Rig Workers Should Fear Asbestos
+Why Oil Rig Workers Should be Aware of Asbestos

 Obtain the Assistance of an Oil Rig Attorney

 When oil rig and offshore accidents occur, workers can quickly find themselves facing many challenges including large medical bills and lost wages as well as many other complications.
-To obtain strong legal representation that can help you navigate this difficult situation, it is often a wise idea to speak with a knowledgeable attorney.
+To obtain strong legal representation that can help you navigate this difficult situation, it is often a good idea to speak with a knowledgeable attorney.
 Do not hesitate to call our law office today.